Tamara Seda: College

-Seda graduated from The University of Texas At El Paso Miners, but pior to UTEP she was a student of Seward County Community College where she averaged 14.2 points per game, 9.8 rebounds per game and 26 assists.
+Seda graduated from The University of Texas at El Paso, but prior to UTEP she was a student of Seward County Community College where she averaged 14.2 points per game, 9.8 rebounds per game and 26 assists.

 In her sophomore year at UTEP, she appeared in 34 games, including two starts, she had 4.1 points per game and 4.4 rebounds per game.

 As a junior she averaged 9.6 points, 9.0 rebounds and 1.6 blocks.
 Also in her senior year she had 15 double-doubles, 14.9 points per game and 9.6 rebounds per game.

-National Team Career
+National Team career

-Seda participated in the 2017 FIBA Women's Afrobasket with her mozambican team mates and averaged 9.3 points per game, 8.6 rebounds per game, and 0.3 assists.
+Seda participated in the 2017 FIBA Women's AfroBasket with Mozambique, averaging 9.3 points, 8.6 rebounds, and 0.3 assists per game.